 We meet at the Smithfield training grounds at 7:45 a.m. where you’ll need to sign-in and pay for any training birds you want to purchase for the day.
 This check-in order determines the running order for the field and water sessions, although volunteer field/water leaders may adjust this to fit their own dogs in when they can break from helping.
 Clinics officially start at 8:00 a.m. with introductions, chapter announcements and deployment of the training teams by training level and training site (field or water).
 The clinics conclude only when all dogs have completed training for the day at both the water and field (usually mid to late afternoon).
 In the field session, dog/handler teams will be accompanied by the volunteer field trainer for work over birds.
 Dogs will be shot over depending upon age and training level.
 Only designated chapter members may serve as gunners at the clinics.
 Anyone accompanying a dog in the shooting field must be wearing an article of blaze orange.
 While you wait your turn in the field or water, take advantage of other opportunities to train.
 Ask other handlers who are also waiting to help run drills with you and your dog.
 Throw marked retrieves, practice healing and the basic obedience commands, do table work, and run drags.
 The controlled chaos of a training clinic helps expose your dog to other dogs and to the test environment.
 We only ask that all dogs remain on a leash or long lead unless it is their turn to run in the field/water.
 While you wait, you can also take the opportunity to help out, see volunteering.

 Your first clinic as a non-member is free to attend.
 All clinics thereafter are $25, UNLESS, you become a Sebasticook Chapter member, whereby you can train at all clinics for FREE and take advantage of discounted bird prices below.
 Prices for non-members are additional $2.00 per bird/duck.
 Bird prices may vary throughout the year depending on availability and may be subject to change to cover fluctuating market cost.
-We price our birds only slightly above cost to cover feed.
+We price our birds only slightly above cost to cover feed and delivery fees.
 The number of birds sold to each handler is determined at each clinic by the Director of Training.
 If there are unsold birds remaining at the end of the clinic, they may be sold to handlers who wish to take birds home, only at the discretion of the Director of Training.

 *Pheasant prices vary by time of year